 - Scarring, disfigurement, and permanent disability

 Fatal injuries are also possible in these accidents.
-If your family member died from injuries suffered in a pedestrian accident in Ohio, we are sorry for your loss.
+If your family member died from injuries suffered in a pedestrian accident in Ohio, we offer our condolences for your loss.
 We will do everything we can to help you during this difficult time.
 You may be eligible to recover wrongful death damages, such as:

 - Medical bills